Transgender Student Resources

 Public Safety (IDs)

 All students must be in possession of a current CCA photo identification card at all times while on campus.
 A current CCA photo ID card is required to enter the San Francisco campus.
-For assistance with your student ID (getting a new ID card and obtaining stickers) contact the Public Safety Office on either campus Monday-Friday, 8 a.m.-4 p.m.
+For assistance with your student ID (getting a new ID card and obtaining stickers) contact the Public Safety Office Monday-Friday, 8 a.m.-4 p.m.

 Important: New students may request a free photo ID card (one time only); replacement cards cost $10 each.
 Chains and lanyards for photo ID cards are obtained at the Public Safety Office on either campus.